-Status LEDs - The Motion 2000 controller boards (HC-CTL, HC-MPU, HC-DVR and HC-RDR boards) are equipped with diagnostic LED's, which provide visual information regarding the computer's inputs and outputs.
-A listing of the indicators on each board can be found in PC Board Quick References (see "PC Board Quick References" on page 6-35).
+Status LEDs - The Motion 2000 controller boards (HC-CTL-2, HC-MPU, HC-DVR) are equipped with diagnostic LED's, which provide visual information regarding the computer's inputs and outputs.
+A listing of the indicators on each board can be found in PC Board Quick References (see "PC Board Quick References" on page 6-34).